CircuitSetup/Time-Circuits-Display/README.md

 ##### &#9193; City/location name

 For each World Clock time zone, a city or location name can be configured.
 For example "SYDNEY" or "LORD HOWE".
 This name will be shown every few seconds alternately with time.

-#### <ins>Music Player settings</ins>

-##### &#9193; Shuffle at startup

-When checked, songs are shuffled when the device is booted.
-When unchecked, songs will be played in order.

-Shuffle mode can be changed at any time through the keypad (222 / 555); however, such a change is not saved.
+If the name is 9 characters or less (8 on the A-Car display), it will be displayed together with time.

 #### <ins>Night-mode</ins>